Integrative-Transcriptomics/DamageProfiler/README.md

 This method can be used to calculate damage profiles of mapped ancient DNA reads.

-Main author: Judith Neukamm <judith.neukamm@uzh.ch>
+Main author: Judith Neukamm <judith.neukamm@uzh.ch>\
-Contributor: Alexander Peltzer <alexander.peltzer@uni-tuebingen.de>
+Contributor: Alexander Peltzer <alexander.peltzer@qbic.uni-tuebingen.de>

 ###### Method
 DamageProfiler calculates damage profiles of mapped reads and provides a